-Key Audit Matter How the scope of our audit responded to the key audit matter Valuation of Investments We confirmed ownership of each investments held.
-The Company holds available for sale assets of £811,206 at fair value through profit and loss as at 31 March 2018.
+Key Audit Matter How the scope of our audit responded to the key audit matter Valuation of Investments (Note 6) Our work in this area included: The Company holds financial assets at fair value through profit and loss of £770,234 as at 31 March 2019, as outlined in Note 6 of the financial statements.
+There is a risk that these investments are not valued correctly in accordance with IFRS 9 'Financial Instruments' and IFRS 13 Confirming ownership of each investments held.
 For investment categorised within level 1 of the fair value hierarchy, we confirmed the investment valuation to source.
-There is a risk that these investments are not valued correctly in accordance with IFRS 13 'Fair Value Measurement'.
-For investments categorised within Level 2 or 3 of the fair value hierarchy, we obtained management's assessment of the valuation of the investments held at year end and challenged the inputs and assumptions used.
-We ensured the disclosures made within the financial statements were in compliance with IFRS.
+For investments categorised within Level 2 or 3 of the fair value hierarchy, we obtained 'Fair Value Measurement'.
+This is a key audit matter due to the material value of the balance and the significant estimates and judgements required in their valuation. management's assessment of the valuation of the investments held at year end and challenged the inputs and assumptions used.
+We confirmed the disclosures made within the financial statements were in compliance with IFRS.
 We assessed whether management's assumptions were reasonable in light of the measurement objectives under IFRS 13.